I’m often asked whether salons, clinics and spas should use promotions and offer discounts when marketing.

 - B. Your current loyal client-base

-A. Discounts for new salon clients (first visit)
+A. Salon promotions for new salon clients (first visit)

-Sorry, but if you want to persuade your hottest competitor’s clients to give you a try you’re probably going to have to tempt them.
+Sorry, but if you want to persuade your hottest competitor’s clients to give you a try you’re probably going to have to tempt them with a promotional offer.

 There are two main ways here to incentivise new clients and offer them a discount: